Enhancing Learning: Embracing Diverse Learning Styles for Effective Student Engagement

 2. Auditory Approaches:

-– Conduct interactive discussions and debates encouraging students to express their thoughts verbally.
+– Conduct interactive discussions and debates to encourage students to express their thoughts verbally.

 – Share audio recordings of interviews with professionals in the field, offering firsthand insights.